You have skipped the navigation, tab for page content

 Johnathan Thurston's Preston Campbell Medal performance

-The former Titans fullback convinced officials to back the introduction of an Indigenous All Stars team after witnessing first-hand the reaction to the Aboriginal Dreamtime team which played before the 2008 World Cup opener.
+The former Titans fullback convinced officials to back the introduction of an Indigenous All Stars team after witnessing first-hand the reaction to the Aboriginal Dreamtime team which played before the 2008 World Cup opener at Sydney Football Stadium.

-Awarded the Medal of the Order of Australia last year, Campbell has been hailed as a unifying voice for Indigenous and non-Indigenous Australians and an inspiration for players, like Inglis, to make a difference off the field.
+Awarded the Medal of the Order of Australia in 2023, Campbell has been hailed as a unifying voice for Indigenous and non-Indigenous Australians and an inspiration for players, like Inglis, to make a difference off the field.

 “He taught me a lot of things away from the footy field.
-If you’re happy off the field then your footy will just come, it all gels in together,” Inglis, Founder of the Goanna Academy said.
+If you’re happy off the field then your footy will just come, it all gels in together,” said Inglis, who is Founder of the Goanna Academy.

 “He’s been there through my dark days, he’s just always been there in the background.